bl4ckarch/42piscine/README.md

 This code is unlicensed, copying it is however not the best way to progress, and don't forget whatever you do whatever you think of doing THE BOCAL is aware so be warned

-i welcome forks for checking and optomising some exercises
+i welcome forks for checking and optimising some exercises